Dragon (Dungeons & Dragons): Topaz dragon

-Topaz dragons inhabit the coastal regions of temperate islands, building lairs below the waterline, though constructing them so they remain dry.
+Topaz dragons inhabit the coastal regions of temperate islands, building lairs below the waterline, though constructing them so that they remain dry.
 Clannish and self-seeking, these gem dragons usually want little to do with the other inhabitants of the isles.
-For the most part these dragons neither seek company nor welcome it.
+For the most part, these dragons neither seek company nor welcome it.

 Out of the egg, a topaz dragon is a dull yellow-orange in color.
-With the age, its scales harden and become translucent and faceted.
+With age, its scales harden and become translucent and faceted.
 When it reaches adulthood, a topaz dragon sparkles in the light of the sun.
 While topaz dragons enjoy the feel of sea wind and spray on their faceted-scale hides, they do not particularly like the water.
 They swim to hunt, attack, or reach their lairs, but not for enjoyment.
-They do love to eat fish and other sea creatures, especially the tasty giant squids that live in the Coral Sea.
+They love to eat fish and other sea creatures, especially the tasty giant squids that live in the Coral Sea.

 Unless it specifically interests or affect them, topaz dragons tend to be indifferent to the causes and concerns that occupy the rest of dragonkind.
 While not malicious, topaz dragons are not the best of company or particularly pleasant to deal with.
 Besides caring little for social graces, they display erratic behavior that is unsettling and very confusing.
 They dislike visitors, but tend to avoid combat if they can help it.
 If combat is unavoidable, they use tricks and promises to distract their foes before striking with teeth and claws.
 They dislike bronze dragons.
-It takes time for a topaz dragon to accept another dragon's friendship, but once it does it remains a friend for life.
+It takes time for a topaz dragon to accept another dragon's friendship, but once it does, it remains a friend for life.
 Once another dragon gets past its outer defenses and gruff exterior, it finds a loyal companion and ready protector in the topaz dragon.

 Obsidian dragon

 Obsidian dragons, while the most intelligent of the gem dragons, are also the most vicious.
 They are extremely haughty, anger easily, and like to toy with prey before finishing it off.
 An obsidian dragon has smooth black skin with razor edges where joints come together.
-When first hatched, their scales are gray, rough to touch, and well defined.
+When first hatched, their scales are grey, rough to touch, and well defined.
 As they get older, the scales darken, become smoother, and begin to blend together.

 Most obsidian dragons prefer to make their lairs around volcanoes or in one of the mountains of coal found on the Elemental Plane of Fire.
 Most great wyrms, though, make use of the genesis power to create their own demiplane.